 The Ringer Cast Iron Cleaner – Stainless Steel Chainmail: I purchased one of these in October 2015 and it is friggin’ fantastic.
 You will never ever have to scrub cast iron again.
 I can’t say enough good things about this gizmo.
 You want one.
 Read my review here: How to Clean Cast Iron the Easy Way.

 A Prepper’s Cookbook: Twenty Years of Cooking in the Woods: This book was extremely popular when it appeared in a Prepper Book Festival.
 As the back cover says ““Deborah D. Moore will take you on a fun, step by step journey to recreate the same meals she makes every day using only what she has stored in her pantry.”
 Your will love this book!
 Be sure to also read the interview with the author here: Prepper Book Festival #12: A Prepper’s Cookbook.

-Mini CREE Q5 LED Zoomable 1200 Lumens Flashlight: As of this writing, this little gem is only $3.17 with free shipping for everyone.
+Mini CREE Q5 LED Zoomable 1200 Lumens Flashlight: As of this writing, this little gem is with free shipping for everyone.
 Time to stock up!